Interview by Jenny Bristol

 Illustration by Rebecca Burgess

 Rebecca Burgess is a talented and creative illustrator and comic artist who works to both create beautiful things and increase positive dialogue surrounding important issues such as autism and asexuality.
-She has an exquisite talent to communicate so much emotion through her art, with facial expressions telling at least half the story.
-Her style is at once familiar, comfortable and fresh.
-She does freelance work as well as personal projects, and you can peruse much of her work at her website and on Tapas as well as see her autism-related work here at Geek Club Books.
-Through a lot of reflection, Rebecca has learned what supports she needs to be her most thriving and successful self, creating a life and career that works for her in the process.
-She lives in the UK.
+They have an exquisite talent to communicate so much emotion through their art, with facial expressions telling at least half the story.
+Their style is at once familiar, comfortable and fresh.
+They do freelance work as well as personal projects, and you can peruse much of their work at their website and on Tapas as well as see their autism-related work here at Geek Club Books.
+Through a lot of reflection, Rebecca has learned what supports they need to be their most thriving and successful self, creating a life and career that works for them in the process.
+They live in the UK.

 What does a typical work/regular day look like for you (or, if there isn’t a typical day, describe one that is representative of your work/regular life)?